shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/040-entity.md

 an `entity` attribute.
 Make sure to always provide this attribute when using this tag, otherwise you'll see an error at runtime.
 Its value has to be equal to the name you've used in the `EntityDefinition` itself, `swag_bundle` in this case.

-**And that's it, your definition is now completely registered to the Shopware platform!
+**And that's it, your definition is now completely registered to Shopware 6!
 From here on your custom entity is accessible throughout the API.**

 Now continue with the [next step](./050-entity-association.md) to add the product association to your entity.